Really good marketers understand the power of email marketing analytics.

 It may not always work, but it’s likely to save you a few subscribers.

-Keeping track of your email performance will help you better grow, maintain, and convert your email lists.
+Keeping track of your email analytics will help you better grow, maintain, and convert your email lists.

-Ultimately, the most important metrics are the ones that pertain directly to your business goals – whether it’s to grow your subscriber list, collect leads, or sell more products.
-And while there are other metrics you can (and should) be measuring, the above will give you a good idea of how relevant and engaging your campaign is to your subscribers.
+Ultimately, the most important metrics are those that have a direct link to your business goals – whether it’s to grow your subscriber list, collect leads, or increase your average deal size.
+And while there are other metrics you can (and should) measure, those KPIs outlined above are a great place to start measuring, tracking, and improving your email campaign performance.